harishvc/challenges/README.md

      represents a binary number.
 Sum all such numbers.](https://github.com/harishvc/challenges/blob/master/binary-tree-sum-of-all-root-to-leaf-paths.py) :thumbsup:  :memo: :bulb:
 17. [Find the depth (level) of a node and the path from the root](https://github.com/harishvc/challenges/blob/master/binary-tree-node-depth-path.py) :thumbsdown:
 18. [Find the ancestors of a node in a binary tree](https://github.com/harishvc/challenges/blob/master/binary-tree-ancestor.py) :thumbsup: :notes: :rocket:
 19. Find the Lowest (nearest/first) Common Ancestor (LCA) of two nodes in a binary tree
      a.
 [Traverse down - parent node to child node](https://github.com/harishvc/challenges/blob/master/binary-tree-first-common-ancestor-of-two-nodes.py) :thumbsup: :notes: :rocket:
      b.
 [Traverse up - child node to parent node](https://github.com/harishvc/challenges/blob/master/binary-tree-first-common-ancestor-of-two-nodes-traverse-up.py)
 20. Find the shortest path between two nodes in a binary tree :thumbsup: :notes: :rocket:
      a. [solution 1: Modify LCA](https://github.com/harishvc/challenges/blob/master/binary-tree-shortest-path.py)
      b. [solution 2: Using root to node path](https://github.com/harishvc/challenges/blob/master/binary-tree-shortest-path2.py)
 21. [Given two binary trees T1 and T2, check if T2  is a subset of T1](https://github.com/harishvc/challenges/blob/master/binary-tree-subset.py) :bulb: :notes: :thumbsup:
 22. Given a binary tree where path are from parent node to child node, root and leaf can be excluded in the path
 	a.
 [Count # path that add up to a given value](https://github.com/harishvc/challenges/blob/master/binary-tree-count-path-sum.py) :bulb: :thumbsup:
 	b.
 [List all the path that add up to a given value](https://github.com/harishvc/challenges/blob/master/binary-tree-count-path-sum-with-path.py) :thumbsup:
-23. Given a linked list, construct a balanced tree with the same in-order traversal [TODO]
+23. Given a linked list, construct a balanced tree with the same in-order traversal

 ### Binary Search Tree (BST)
 1. [Convert list to BST](https://github.com/harishvc/challenges/blob/master/binary-search-tree-create.py)